-ISAB: International Student Advisory Board
+International Student Advisory Board ISAB

 Board members will be required to communicate regularly with other international students and Penn administrators in between meetings.

 Presentations to Penn administrators during IPOG meetings will also be conducted by ISAB members.

 ISAB Members represent the international student body at Penn, assess the services provided by ISSS, and provide recommendations that will improve operations.
 Members provide insight into what is working well and opportunities that ISSS could consider.

 ISAB chairs are elected by ISAB members.
 At the end of the spring semester, members vote for the next leadership team consisting of an Undergraduate Chair, Undergraduate Vice Chair, Graduate Chair, and Graduate Vice Chair.

 If you are committed to furthering campus internationalization at Penn and would like to serve on ISAB, we invite all international students (undergraduate and graduate students) to apply for board membership.
 All international students will receive a notice in late August when applications are being accepted.
 Applications are accepted at the beginning of the fall semester of every year and are reviewed as they are received.
 Interviews are conducted after the posted application deadline.
 A limited number of applicants are selected as board members.